 While reducing stress and cost for individuals, improved digital health skills can also have huge impacts on the delivery of frontline services, reducing pressure on the NHS through an increase in online transactional services such as repeat prescriptions, online appointment booking and patient access to health records.

-Health inequalities account for well in excess of £5.5 billion in healthcare costs to the NHS annually
+Health inequalities account for £20 billion in healthcare costs to the NHS annually

 Good Things Foundation’s work is focussed on how digital can improve health and wellbeing, both through ensuring people can access the information and services they require, or through improving their confidence and helping them to access opportunities and support.